 - Make sure to mention exactly where the money is going.
 People won’t be as likely to donate if you aren’t clear about how you’ll be spending the money they are offering you.

-- Give them links to resources that might help explain what you’re aiming for.
-If you have your own website or are affiliated with any kind of organization, make sure you provide links to these resources.
+- Provide links to resources that might help explain what you’re attempting to do.
+If you have your own website, or are affiliated with any kind of organization, be sure to link to them for more information.

 Once you think about all of these points to write about, your bio is sure to encourage more people to donate to your cause.

-And with that in mind, we hope you can get your fundraising campaign off the ground, and get more donations than ever.
-Be sure to keep working towards your goals, and do your best to create a good campaign to encourage people to donate to you.
+With all that in mind, we hope you can get your fundraising campaign off the ground and get more donations than ever.
+Be sure to keep working towards your goals, and do your best to create a good campaign to encourage people to donate to you!